 “He told me he’d hide the scar between my collarbones, so it wouldn’t be too visible when I grew older,” she tells me, while subconsciously patting the base of her neck.
 “He kept his promise; the scar is barely there anymore.”

-Today, Chan is a general practitioner and the co-founder of EverKeen Medical Centre with her husband, Alvin Lee, also a doctor.
+Today, Chan is a general practitioner and the Co-founder of a medical centre with her husband, Alvin Lee, also a doctor.
 Perhaps due to her own experiences and her upbringing, she also has an avid interest in aesthetic medicine.

 I ask how she’s managed to do all this while running two clinics and, laughing, she replies, “My father-in-law is also a doctor and, along with my husband, we study a lot together.
 It’s a family bonding time for us and it also almost makes studying easier, as we can share notes and work on assignments together.”